Ingrown Toe Nail Treatment & Surgery

 Will it be painful afterwards?

-Some patients may experience slight discomfort after the anaesthetic has worn off and we advise a painkiller such as paracetamol to be taken whilst the toe is still numb.
-Most are pleasantly surprised at how comfortable the toe is.
-This is understandable given a nasty ingrown nail has been removed and no longer digging in!
+Some patients may experience discomfort after the anaesthetic has worn off and we advise a painkiller such as paracetamol to be taken whilst the toe is still numb.
+Most are pleasantly surprised at how comfortable the toe is now that the excess ingrown toenail is no longer digging in!

 Dressings and Follow-Up

-The dressing will require being changed on a daily basis at home and your Podiatrist will discuss with you the most suitable arrangements to ensure that your wound receives appropriate care until it is healed.
+The toe will require dressings on a daily basis at home and your Podiatrist will discuss with you the most suitable arrangements to ensure that your toe receives appropriate care until it is healed.
 This usually involves soaking in warm salt water for 2-3 minutes and applying a dressing to avoid sock fluff and dirt getting in the toe!

 It is normal to experience localised pinkness or redness around the side or base of the toe.
 A yellow discharge is also expected for 2-4 weeks after the treatment as the toe heals.